Yakifo/amqtt/CONTRIBUTING.md

 ## Style and linting

-We use `black` at default settings along with `flake8`.
+We use `ruff` at default settings.
 To avoid repeated pushes to satisfy our CI linter, you can use [pre-commit](https://pre-commit.com).
 Install the necessary hooks with `pre-commit install`.